Medokins/A--Pathfinding-Algorithm/README.md

 ﻿# A* Pathfinding-Algorithm

-I'm currently working on another way of getting minecraft data since mcpi version takes ages to process.</br>
+2D version is working flawlessly, but 3D still needs some updates since it stopped working when I changed data gathering from Miencraft method.
-I found solution to that written by [Joseph Reynolds](https://github.com/joseph-reynolds) and I updeated it to work in python3 with minor tweaks. </br>
+I'm currently working on solution to that.

 ## Table of contents
 * [General info](#general-info)